sameersingh/uci-statnlp/hw2/README.md

 # HW2: Comparing Language Models

-You will need to download `data.tar.gz` file from the course website, and put it in the `data` folder inside `hw2` (if you put it elsewhere, change the location in the code).
+You will need to download `corpora.tar.gz` file from the course website, and put it in the `data` folder inside `hw2` (if you put it elsewhere, change the location in the code).
 You should be then able to run:

  ```
  python data.py